YashAnand1/DailyDocumentation/IMS Discussion.md

   -  `ims all` for retrieval of all data
 - Output is saved in "output.txt" for CLI searches

-Amit Sir's Inputs:
+Amit Sir:
 - What if accidentally, all data is deleted with ims delete
 - Will be asking Ravi Sir to share Kubernetes outputs in video format
+- Said that he had found E-Transport related data for helping the data of the sheet

-Varad Sir's Inputs:
+Varad Sir:
 - Hierarchy starts from DC DR in the Requirement document - In kubernetes it starts from Namespace
-- IP addresses should be in the format "IP address:port" to accommodate multiple APIs running on the same addre
+- IP addresses should be in the format "IP address:port" to accommodate multiple APIs running on the same address
-- Should be able to convert data to YAML or JSON format using the "-o" option
+- Suggested converting data to YAML or JSON format using the "-o" option
-- Proposed the option to get output in YAML or JSON format instead of txt
+- Add option to get output in YAML or JSON format instead of .txt
-- Discussed limiting the number of ETCD nodes from 5 to 1 for specific roles in the nodes tab
+- Change number of ETCD nodes from 5 to 1 for specific roles in the nodes tab
 - Per analogy, physical or virtual machines are nodes
-- Getting nodes from the "DR" namespace using "ims get nodes" to display relevant host information
+- Should be able to get nodes from `DR` using `ims get nodes` to display relevant host information
-- Emphasized the importance of OS over version in the Spreadsheet
+- Replace version with OS in the Spreadsheet
-- Noted the presence of clustered applications in the main sheet, agreed with Amit Sir to have Ravi Sir share Kubernetes commands and their outputs in a video format
+- Asked about clustered applications in the main sheet - agreed with Amit Sir to have Ravi Sir share Kubernetes commands and outputs
 - On monday, will be connecting the analogies with the kubernetes commands according to the Requirements document